Glossary

 By David Katznelson

 The Old Testament is the name given to the Torah by Melito of Cardis in the 2nd century CE.
 It is comprised of the 24 books of the Hebrew bible or Tanakh.
-It is a collection of Hebrew writings, and the New Testament is written in…(more)
+The Old Testament is a collection of Hebrew writings and the New Testament is written in…(more)

 p